NASCAR 2025: Ultimate Guide to Driver Moves and Team News - NASCAR’s return to competition in 2025 is less than 2 months away and we’ve got the scoop on the latest driver and team news. by Angie Campbell

 “I have to win.
 Like there’s no excuse not to win,” Briscoe said.
 “You have to make the playoffs.
 If you don’t make the playoffs, then there’s no reason I should be driving this race car.
 So yeah, I definitely think that you have to win races.
 You have to be running up front consistently, and I think they feel like I’m capable of doing that.
 But I have to show that, so hopefully, that’s what I can do.”

-Josh Berry will drive for Wood Brothers Racing in 2025.
+Josh Berry will drive for Wood Brothers Racing in the No. 21 Ford in 2025.
 He replaces Harrison Burton, who will move to the Xfinity Series with AM Racing next season.

 “First and foremost just the history, the heritage, the family atmosphere that the Wood Brothers provide.
 It just really feels like a great fit for me.
 I feel like I fit their brand, and who they are and how I’ve gotten here, and how they’ve gotten here.
 I feel like this is a great fit.
 I’ve really enjoyed my relationship with Ford, and to continue that on was something that’s important to me, and I appreciate, and I’m thankful to have that opportunity.
 It just really means a lot to drive an iconic car like the 21.
 I feel like it’s a great opportunity for me.
 I feel ready to provide results, and I think that all in all, it’s gonna be a great relationship.”
 Berry said.